BenjaminCB/deb/5_lecture/primary_exercises.md

 ### Attention Exercise 13
 Find one example of ‘chunking’ (in apps, websites etc.) per group member, and discuss potential design improvements/further information grouping.

+- Products on websites
+- Menus
+- Filters

 Pick one of the examples and use pen and paper or Balsamiq to redesign the user interface.
 Apply gestalt principles and consider forms of attention in your design.